 The Respite Care hourly rate is based the direct support professional wage using the BLS and all of the components except Program Support.
-The daily rate is based on the hourly rate with an assumption of 16 hours of service in a licensed site.
+The daily rate is based on the hourly rate with an assumption of 16 hours of service.